Torreya

 The genus is named after the American botanist John Torrey.

 Fossil record

 †Torreya clarnensis has been described from Middle Eocene fossils found in the Clarno Formation of Central Oregon, United States.
 Leafy branch fossils of †Torreya bilinica are known from Oligocene strata of Zichov near Bílina, Czech Republic, early Miocene deposits of Güvem central Anatolia, Turkey and late Miocene deposits of Spain.
 A single Torreya nucifera needle leaf is known from a late Miocene deposit in Abkhazia.
 More complete records of Torreya nucifera are known from Pliocene deposits of France.
+The earliest fossils are known from the Cretaceous.

 Fossil pollen of genus Torreya and other genera within Taxaceae is generally deemed indistinguishable, one from another, and also from genera within families Taxodiaceae and Cupressaceae.
 Therefore, it is generally difficult to support past presence or absence of such genera in geographic locales where macrofossil plant material is rare or absent, even if substantial pollen (as in Quaternary bogs) is available.